The FAA wants your opinion on the size of airplane seats, but the deadline is fast approaching

 The FAA began taking public comments on the possibility of a minimum standard size for commercial airline seating in August, in response to a Congressional mandate to further examine passenger comfort and safety in the event of an evacuation.
-As of Oct.
-19, more than 13,000 respondents have chimed in, many of whom complained of narrow rows, small seats, and insufficient legroom.
+As of October 19, more than 13,000 respondents have chimed in, many of whom complained of narrow rows, small seats and insufficient legroom.

-One prominent politician, however, has recently urged passengers to make their voices heard before the Nov.
-1 deadline, lest the FAA determined that no action is needed.

 “Right now, the FAA is quietly seeking public comment on airplane seat size, and my guess is not a whole lot of consumers are chiming in or accessing the federal register,” Senate Majority Leader Chuck Schumer (D-NY), said in a statement obtained by the Staten Island Advance this week.